Michael Gove: Out of office: 2016–2017

 On 14 July 2016, Gove was dismissed by the prime minister, Theresa May.
 In a two-minute meeting, May said: "One of the things that's very important is loyalty, and after the last few weeks I've been speaking to people in the party...
 I wouldn't say that you could never come back, but you need to take a period on the backbenches in order to demonstrate loyalty".

 In the aftermath of the EU referendum, Gove was accused by Nick Clegg of being the source of a claim by The Sun that Queen Elizabeth II made comments supportive of Brexit in a private lunch at Windsor Castle.
 Clegg told a BBC documentary that Gove "obviously communicated it – well, I know he did".
 The Sun said it had "multiple sources" and was confident its report was true.

 In October 2016, Gove was elected to the Exiting the European Union Select Committee.
 That month, he was re-hired by The Times as a weekly columnist and book reviewer.
 As well as attending meetings of the newspaper's politics team, Gove was dispatched to the United States to report on campaign rallies in the upcoming presidential election.

-In December 2016, Gove defended a Vote Leave claim that an additional £350 million a week could be spent on the NHS when Britain left the EU.
+In December 2016, Gove supported Vote Leave's claim that Brexit would make an extra £350 million per week available for the NHS.
 Gove said the figure was robust and it was up to the Government to decide how to spend it.

 In January 2017, in his capacity as a writer for The Times, Gove conducted an interview with Donald Trump, the president-elect of the United States, along with Kai Diekmann from Bild.
 Gove was the first British journalist to interview Trump following the 2016 United States presidential election, and the second British politician to meet him as President-elect after Nigel Farage.
-Despite preferring Hillary Clinton to Trump as President of the United States, Gove's interview and consequent defence of it was seen by some political commentators as praising the president-elect unduly.
+Despite preferring Hillary Clinton to Trump as President of the United States, Gove's interview and consequent defence of it was seen by some commentators as praising the president-elect unduly.